Administrative Quick Start Guide

 in this directory in lexicographic order, so we recommend naming files

 ##-name.config so that, for example, a setting in

 will be overridden by a setting in

 Some features of HTCondor, for one reason or another, aren’t (or can’t be) enabled by default.
 Areas of potentially general interest include:

-It may be helpful to at least skim the Users’ Manual to get an idea of what your users might want or expect, particularly the sections on DAGMan Workflows, Choosing an HTCondor Universe, and Self-Checkpointing Applications.
+It may be helpful to at least skim the Users’ Manual to get an idea of what your users might want or expect, particularly the sections on DAGMan Introduction, Choosing an HTCondor Universe, and Self-Checkpointing Applications.

 Understanding HTCondor’s ClassAd Mechanism is essential for many administrative tasks.